 Success or failure in designing microchips depends heavily on steps known as floorplanning and placement.
 Despite five decades of research, chip floorplanning has defied automation, requiring months of intense effort by physical design engineers to produce manufacturable layouts.

 Now researchers from Google are using artificial intelligence (AI) to more quickly design its next generation of machine learning chips.
-According to Google engineers, the algorithm’s designs are comparable or even superior to those created by humans experts in all key details, including performance, energy consumption, and chip area.
+According to Google engineers, the algorithm’s designs are comparable or even superior to those created by human experts in all key details, including performance, energy consumption, and chip area.

 The company claims that work that takes months for humans can be accomplished by AI in under six hours.
 This could save thousands of hours of human effort for each generation of microchips.